Publisher: VU Games

 Anti-Aliasing and Anisotropic Filtering were controlled from inside the game, and thus drivers were left set to "Application Controlled".

-Below is a table of the best-playable settings that we found best for each memory configuration.
+Below is a table of the best-playable settings that we found best for each video card configuration.
 We decided that a minimum frame rate of around 15 frames per second and an average of over 40 frames per second would deliver a good gaming experience throughout the rest of the title.